lmfarinas/laguna-lake-ARG-Analysis/ARC-Profiling-Workflow.md

 ### Query for MGEs
 DIAMOND alignment with the [MobileOG database v2.0.1-90 (pre-release)](https://zenodo.org/records/14725479) was performed to identify ARCs that harbor MGE-associated genes.
 These ARCs were classified as mobile ARCs.

-Download the mobileOG database into the `databases` folder then convert to DIAMOND format:
+Download the mobileOG database into the `databases/` folder then convert to DIAMOND format:

 ```{bash, eval=FALSE}
 diamond makedb --in "databases/mobileOG/mobileOGdb_90-2.0.fasta" -d "databases/mobileOG/mobileOGdb_90-2.0"